 - Transportation to clinical assignment

 Upon completion of the Phlebotomy Certification Program students will be awarded a Certificate of Completion from Jefferson State Community College and students are encouraged to take a national certification examination.
 Certifying agencies require formal application, fee, and official notification of program completion.

 Eligibility for certification:

-- The cost to take the Phlebotomy Certification Exam is $115.
+- The cost to take the National Healthcareer Association’s Certified Phlebotomy Technician (CPT) Exam is $117.
 This fee is not included in the registration fee.